A Place in the Sun (British TV series): Format

-Generally, every episode on the programme shows a British couple wishing to buy a property in a sunny foreign country are shown three to five properties within their budget found by the show's researchers.
+Generally, every episode on the programme shows a British couple wishing to buy a property in a sunny foreign country being shown three to five properties within their budget which have been found by the show's researchers.
 The presenter gives the couple useful local information relating to buying, running and maintaining a property in this particular location.
 After viewing each property the couple are asked for their opinions.
 At the end of the show they are asked if they have a favourite property and we're finally told if they went on to buy the property or another in the region.
 It was a response to the growth in Britons buying property abroad.

 In the last few years, it has shown destinations as diverse as Australia, Bulgaria, Canada, the Caribbean, Croatia, Romania, Slovenia, South Africa, and even Cape Verde.

 Presenters

-A Place in the Sun: Home or Away? / Winter Sun / Home or USA?
+A Place in the Sun: Home or Away? / Winter Sun / Summer Sun / Home or USA? / What Happened Next?